logicalwire/bitstamp-API/README.md

 Bitstamp.net price Alert with bitstamp-API
 ==========================================

+Hello everybody,

-Hello everybody I'm making some softwares that interact with Bitcoin trading API like those provided by Bitstamp.net.
+I'm making some softwares that interact with Bitcoin trading API like those provided by Bitstamp.net.

 I have create a script that generate a sound alert when the bid price reache a specific amount.